A guide to Tauberian theorems for arithmetic applications: Hypothesis : Proof of Theorem

-\end{lemnum} \begin{remark} In Narkiewicz \cite[Ch.
-III Lemma 3.3]{Nar83}, the text appears to check that $h(\al+\ep+iy)$ is integrable in $\ep$ with unspecified behavior in $y$.
-However, it appears that what is required is that $h(\al+\ep+iy)$ is dominated, uniformly in $\ep$, by a function that is integrable in $y$, to enable an application of the Dominated Convergence Theorem in \cite[Ch.
+\end{enumerate} \end{lemnum} \begin{remark} In Narkiewicz \cite[Ch.
+III Lemma 3.3]{Nar83}, the text appears to check that $H(\al+\ep+iy)$ (called $h(\al+\ep+iy)$ in his notation) is integrable in $\ep$ with unspecified behavior in $y$.
+However, it appears that what is required is that $H(\al+\ep+iy)$ is dominated, uniformly in $\ep$, by a function that is integrable in $y$, to enable an application of the Dominated Convergence Theorem in \cite[Ch.
 III Cor.
 1]{Nar83}.
 (This defect does not seem to be apparent in Delange's original method, which is quite involved (see \cite[\S2.2, Lemme 2]{Del54}).)
 In this lemma, we present a different proof that verifies integrability in $y$. \end{remark}

-We defer the proof of this key lemma to \S \ref{sec_h_proof}, and apply the lemma with the choice $f(y)=k^\lam(y) \exp(i\xi y),$ which is continuous in $y$.
-Consequently for each $\lam>0$, for each real $\xi$, the limit as $\ep \maps 0^+$ of (\ref{h_Kep}) exists and is equal to

-In the integral on the right-hand side, both $g$ and $k$ are continuous, so that this integral is certainly convergent for each fixed $\xi$.
-To summarize, we have shown that the limit depicted in (\ref{h_motivation}) is the right-hand side in the identity above.

-Now we have computed the limit of both expressions in (\ref{ep_two_integrals}): inputting the expression above in the first term and the expression (\ref{b_integral_limit}) in the second term, we have shown that